pagarevijayy/vijay-pagare-blog/content/about.md

 Heya 👋 I’m Vijay Pagare—a senior software engineer, writer, and a hobbyist creator.

-I build stuff, enjoy side hustles, and create content.
-I love experimenting and mostly do one shot writing.
+I build stuff, enjoy side hustles, and create/curate content for fun.
+I love experimenting, and mostly do one-shot writing.
 Outside tech, my interest lies in sports, spirituality, and travel.

 #### Linkedin Introduction